pactflow/docs.pactflow.io/website/docs/docs/workshops/bi-directional-contract-testing.md

 1. Create and document an API using [OpenAPI Specification](https://www.openapis.org/)
 2. Write tests for the API using an API testing tool such as [RestAssured](/docs/examples/bi-directional/provider/restassured/),[Dredd](/docs/examples/bi-directional/provider/dredd/),[Postman](/docs/examples/bi-directional/provider/postman/) and [Schemathesis/Swashbuckle](/docs/examples/bi-directional/provider/dotnet/)
-3. Publish the _provider contract_ (an OpenAPI document) to Pactflow
+3. Publish the _provider contract_ (an OpenAPI document) to PactFlow
 4. Deploy the provider to production
 5. Write the API consumer
 6. Write tests for an API client using tools such as [Mountebank](/docs/examples/bi-directional/consumer/mountebank/),[Nock](/docs/examples/bi-directional/consumer/recordreplay/),[Wiremock](/docs/examples/bi-directional/consumer/wiremock/),[Nock](/docs/examples/bi-directional/consumer/recordreplay/),[Cypress](/docs/examples/bi-directional/consumer/cypress/) and [Mock-Service-Worker](/docs/examples/bi-directional/consumer/msw/) or traditional Pact [.NET](/docs/examples/bi-directional/consumer/dotnet/) to mock the API, and convert those mocks into a _consumer contract_
-7. Publish the consumer contract to Pactflow
+7. Publish the consumer contract to PactFlow
 8. Deploy the consumer to production
-9. Learn about Pactflow's breaking change detection system
+9. Learn about PactFlow's breaking change detection system

 ### Tools used